giantswarm/docs/src/content/general/architcture/openstack/index.md

 #### Kube State Metrics

-kube-state-metrics (KSM) is a simple service that listens to the Kubernetes API server and generates metrics about the state of the objects.
-(See examples in the Metrics section below.)
-It is not focused on the health of the individual Kubernetes components, but rather on the health of the various objects inside, such as deployments, nodes and pods.
+kube-state-metrics (KSM) is a simple service that listens to the Kubernetes API server and generates metrics about the state of the objects (see examples in the Metrics section below).
+It does not focus on the health of the individual Kubernetes components, but rather on the health of the various objects inside, such as deployments, nodes and pods.

 #### Cilium